$164 a Ton

 Springfield's city government established City Water, Light & Power department in the 1930s to provide cheap electric power for the benefit of its citizens.
-One way CWLP did was to ensure that the constituents of other towns downwind pay for the pollution that cheap coal power creates in Springfield.
+One way CWLP did that was to ensure that the constituents of other towns downwind paid for the pollution created by cheap coal power for Springfield.

-As a citizen of Springfield and thus a shareholder of sorts in its municipally-owned power system, I have a vested interest in the outcome of this dispute.
-Predictably, popular indignation hereabouts has settled like fly ash on the shoulders of the EPA.
-(Toby McDaniel, the State Journal-Register columnist, suggests that officials leave a decrepit downtown parking ramp scheduled for demolition “as is and put the EPA in it.”)
+Every citizen of Springfield is a shareholder of sorts in its municipally-owned power system and so has a vested interest in the outcome of this dispute.
+Predictably, popular indignation hereabouts has rained down like fly ash not on CWLP for being a polluter but on the shoulders of the EPA.
+Toby McDaniel, the State Journal-Register columnist who speaks for Everyman, suggests that officials leave a decrepit downtown parking ramp scheduled for demolition “as is and put the EPA in it.”

 CWLP has not actually denied violating SO2 standards, choosing instead to quibble with EPA about how much it has violated them.
 In doing so, the utility neatly shifts attention from its culpability to the agency’s arithmetic.
 The defense mounted by the utility’s spokesmen has left me thinking that, were they able to scrub flue gas as cleanly as they scrub their own public statements, there wouldn’t be an unhappy soybean plant for miles downwind.
 Al Monson, the utility’s press spokesman, told the State Journal-Register, “We said we would install a scrubber.
 We did . . . .
 We said we would operate it.
 We are.”
 Monson did not address the issue of whether they were operating it efficiently enough or regularly enough to keep sulfur emissions to prescribed levels.
 Because they aren’t.